 The Bourbon ruler Ferdinand I, who was alternately known as Ferdinand IV, Ferdinand III of Sicily and Ferdinand I of the Two Sicilies had a long and tumultuous reign of Naples.
 In fact, he ruled on again and off again from 1759 to 1825.
-For his final act, he was the King of the Two Siclies from 1816 – 1825.
-And it was this final return to the throne for which Ferdinand I erected this larger than life ex voto, the Basilica of San Francesco di Paoala dedicated to the saint of the same name.
+For his final act, he ruled as the King of the Two Siclies from 1816 – 1825.
+It was this final return to the throne for which Ferdinand I erected his larger than life ex voto, the Basilica of San Francesco di Paola, dedicated to the saint of the same name.

-Naples own version of the Roman Pantheon without the crowds, this 19th century Basilica is a star in its own right.
-A rare example of the Neo-Classical style in Naples, the Basilica sits at the center of a hemicycle of 38 Doric columns.
-Dominating Naples famed Piazza del Plebiscito, it was built as part of a redevelopment project of the area that was then known as Largo di Palazzo.
-The work of architect Pietro Bianchi it was completed in 1846.
+Naples’ own version of the Roman Pantheon without the crowds, this 19th century Basilica is a star in its own right and is a rare example of the Neo-Classical style in Naples.
+The Basilica sits at the center of a hemicycle of 38 Doric columns that dominates Naples famed Piazza del Plebiscito.
+The Piazza was built as part of a redevelopment project of the area that was then known as Largo di Palazzo.